 COST EVALUATION

-RFB # <<Insert RFB Number>>
+RFB # 2022-018

-<<Insert RFB Title>>
+Piano Tuning Serivces

 GENERAL INSTRUCTIONS:

 The Respondent must submit a cost response that covers the entire period of the Agreement, including any optional renewal periods.

 The cost response shall include the costs necessary for the Respondent to fully comply with the Agreement terms and conditions and requirements.
 Note regarding total cost of ownership: This “cost” will encompass the entire solution pricing along with all products and services offered as part of the solution.